10up/brightcove-video-connect/readme.txt

 License:           GPLv2 or later
 License URI:       http://www.gnu.org/licenses/gpl-2.0.html

-Brightcove integration plugin, manage your Brightcove video cloud from within WordPress, using latest APIs
+Brightcove integration plugin, manage your Brightcove video cloud from within WordPress, using the latest APIs

 == Description ==

 Are you looking to handle your Brightcove Video and Playlist library natively from within WordPress?

-With this plugin, developed by 10up.com, you have the power to handle multiple accounts and video libraries, upload videos and add them to playlists, render shortcodes with your videos and all from within the WordPress admin interface.
+With this plugin, developed by 10up.com, you have the power to handle multiple accounts and video libraries, upload videos and add them to playlists, render shortcodes with your videos and all from within theWordPress admin interface.

-=== Support Notice ===
+== Support Notice ==

-Video Connect for Wordpress is an open source plugin.
-Because customer implementations of Wordpress and their environments vary, Brightcove can not fully support the plugin.
+Birghtcove Video Connect for WordPress is an open source plugin.
+Because customer implementations of WordPress and their environments vary, Brightcove can not fully support the plugin.
 However we love our customers and will do our best to help you resolve your issues.

-Brightcove customers experiencing issues with Video Connect for Wordpress may submit a ticket to the Support team.
+Brightcove customers experiencing issues with Video Connect for WordPress may submit a ticket to the Support team.

 == Installation ==